mgroeneweg/mendix-SetFocusOnErrorWidget/README.md

 ##Features And Limitations
 Reposition the page to show validation errors.
 Expand groupboxes if necessary.

-The input element must be in a table cell.

-As of the first release, this widget does not work with tab containers.
-There is an issue with tab containers, ticket 204322.
-In some situations the error messages are shown in a popup unless the user actually visited the tabs.
-As soon as this issue is solved, the widget can be enhanced to show the tab which has validation error(s) on its input elements.
+This widget does not work with tab containers unless the validation error is shown on the currently active tab.

 ##Installation
 Normal installation using the App Store.

-##Dependencies
-Mendix 5 Environment.
-I tested with Mendix 5.9.1.

 ##Configuration
 In the designer, place this widget in the topmost dataview of the page.